FOR IMMEDIATE RELEASE

 The Garden is grateful for the following supporters who helped make Grandiflora: Gamrath Glass at the Garden possible: May and Carroll Barger, Mr. and Mrs. James J. Bissell, Anne and Tom Efird, Gaston Community Foundation, Pamela K. Warlick and Pat and Bill Williamson.

 Guests can experience this unique exhibit daily May 24 through Sept.
 29 from 9 a.m. to 5 p.m. and also in the evenings Thursdays through Sundays May 30 through Sept.
-29 from 6 to 10 p.m. with the exception of June 16 when the Garden will be closed for a private event.
+29 from 6 to 10 p.m. with the exception of the evening of June 16 when the Garden will be closed for a private event.
 Admission to the Garden and exhibit is $14.95 per adult, $12.95 per senior ages 60 and up, $7.95 per child ages 2 through 12, free for children under age 2, and free for Garden Members from 9 a.m. to 5 p.m. while Members receive a 30% discount on admission for evenings from 6 to 10 p.m.
 Tickets will be available at the door for daytime admission and both online and at the door for evening admission.
 For more information, call (704) 825-4490 or visit www.DSBG.org.